DeborahK/Angular-GettingStarted/README.md

 If you want to work through the course without downloading npm or any of the libraries, try the course with Stackblitz by following this link: https://stackblitz.com/github/DeborahK/Angular-GettingStarted/tree/master/APM-Start

-Click the "Fork" button in the upper right to make a copy, then follow along with the course using Stackblitz instead.
+Click the "Fork" button in the upper toolbar to make a copy, then follow along with the course using Stackblitz instead.